On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Black Box llqsv

-In our proofs, we use a generalization of Lemma \ref{lemma:hybrid} to get the $\mathsf{BQP}$ lower bound.
+In our proofs, we use a hybrid argument to get the $\mathsf{BQP}$ lower bound.
 Furthermore, this reduction enables us to use an argument similar to what is given in \cite{f-beat, aaronsonbqpph} to prove a bound against $\mathsf{AC^0}$.
-Informally, since this simplified problem is random self reducible, combined with a circuit lower bound due to Håstad we can beat the hybrid argument, and extend the lower bound to an exponentially long list.
-Notice that $\bllqsv$ is slightly different than $\distbal$, since it also has access to a random string for each $S_i$ (which is the outcome $s_i$).
+Informally, since this simplified problem is random self-reducible, combined with a circuit lower bound due to Håstad we can beat the hybrid argument, and extend the lower bound to an exponentially long list.
+Notice that black-box $\llqsv$ is slightly different than $\distbal$, since it also has access to a random string for each $S_i$ (which is the outcome $s_i$).
 To complete our proof, we need to show that having access to these extra random strings do not give us any extra computation power.
 This is straightforward from the hybrid argument for the $\mathsf{BQP}$ lower bound, and we can again use random self-reducibility of $\distbal$ to show the same claim for the $\mathsf{PH}$ argument.